jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/humanoid/Human.md

 Temperature: any
 Organization: solitary, pair, or gang (3-5)
 Treasure: NPC gear (chainmail, greatsword, dagger, javelin, longspear)
-Description: The physical characteristics of humans are as varied as the world's climes.
-From the dark-skinned tribesmen of the southern continents to the pale and barbaric raiders of the northern lands, humans possess a wide variety of skin colors, body types, and facial features.
-Generally speaking, humans' skin color assumes a darker hue the closer to the equator they live.
-Human Characters Humans are defined by their class levels-they do not possess racial HD.
-They have the following racial traits.     +2 to One Ability Score:Human characters get a +2 bonus to one ability score of their choice at creation to represent their varied nature.
-Medium:Humans are Medium creatures and have no bonuses or penalties due to their size.
-Normal Speed:Humans have a base speed of 30 feet.
-Bonus Feat:Humans select one extra feat at 1st level.
-Skilled:Humans gain an additional skill rank at first level and one additional rank whenever they gain a level.
-Languages:Humans begin play speaking Common.
-Humans with high Intelligence scores can choose any languages they want (except secret languages, such as Druidic).
 Race: Human
 Class: warrior 1
 MR: